-One of the most prominent challenges for children with ASD is being able to maintain attention.
+One of the most prominent challenges for children with behavioral issues such as ADHD or autism is being able to maintain attention.
 This challenge can affect all aspects of life, from connecting relationally to performance in school.
-While this deficit in focus can appear to be an impairment, a more modern understanding shows that children on the spectrum are highly capable of highly focused attention to their interests.
+While this deficit in focus can appear to be an impairment, a more modern understanding shows that children with behavioral issues are highly capable of highly focused attention to their interests.
 Here are a few strategies to help broaden your child’s concentration skills in everyday activities.

 Engage Your Child’s Interests